Verifying Your High School Transcript

 If you sent your high school transcript in before admission decisions were announced, it may not be valid.
 If you are asked to send in a new official transcript, you will need to do so before the registration hold on your account can be lifted.
 You may submit your official transcript:

-- Electronically (via Parchment Exchange, National Transcript Center, or National Student Clearinghouse)
+- Electronically (via Parchment Exchange, National Student Clearinghouse, or SPEEDE)

 - Hand-deliver in an officially sealed envelope to BYU Enrollment Services, D-155 ASB

 - Mail by your high school in an officially sealed envelope to: CES Admission Processing, B-226 ASB, Provo, UT 84602

 - Email official document sent by your high school to firstname.lastname@example.org

 If your high school or secondary education was all international and you submitted your high school transcript through IERF or WES for evaluation, then you do not need to submit another transcript.
 The registration holds on your record will be removed as you submit the mandatory enrollment requirements (i.e. Obtain a Form I-20).

 If you self-reported any U.S. accredited work while applying, then you need to submit an official transcript and validate that you self-reported grades correctly.